Tripeptide-29 (200mg)

 Tripeptide-29 and Collagen Integrity

 Tripeptide-29 may be a major contributor to the stability of type 1 collagen molecules.
-Studies suggest that the OH group of Hyp in Tripeptide-29 contributes to the formation of favorable interatomic interactions.(2) The researchers propose that Tripeptide-29 as a monomer may enhance the stability of collagen and collagen microfibrils.
+Studies suggest that the OH group of Hyp in Tripeptide-29 may contribute to the formation of favorable interatomic interactions.(2) The researchers propose that Tripeptide-29 as a monomer may enhance the stability of collagen and collagen microfibrils.
 Studies also suggest that the presence of Tripeptide-29 as a part of the sequence in collagen may significantly reduce UV-related damage and lower the degradation rate when exposed to intensive radiation.(3)

 Tripeptide-29 and Glucose Control

 According to researchers, Tripeptide-29 may act as a peptidic inhibitor of dipeptidyl peptidase-IV (DPP-IV) due to its potential to inhibit the hydrolysis of the Pro-Hyp bond.(5) It was considered a moderately competitive inhibitor.
 The scientists reported that “Gly-Pro-Hyp in the collagen hydrolysates is suggested to be mainly responsible for the DPP-IV inhibition in vitro,” inferring that Tripeptide-29 may contribute to the overall inhibitory action of collagen peptides on DPP-IV.
+Interestingly, Tripeptide-29 was reportedly not hydrolyzed by DPP-IV, indicating resistance to this specific enzyme.
+This observation might point to the peptide's stability and efficacy in the presence of this enzyme.

 Dipeptidyl peptidase-IV (DPP-IV) is a serine peptidase involved in several biological processes.(6) The enzyme is expressed on the surface of various cell types, including immune cells, epithelial cells, and endothelial cells.
-It is also apparently found in circulation and in the liver, kidney, and intestine tissues.
+It is also apparently found in circulation in the liver, kidney, and intestine tissues.
 DPP-IV cleaves peptide bonds at the N-terminus of dipeptides, tripeptides, and smaller peptides, but not larger peptides or proteins.
 This specificity means it may act on various substrates, including hormones, neuropeptides, and chemokines.
-Some of the substrates of DPP-IV include glucagon-like peptide-1 (GLP-1), glucose-dependent insulinotropic polypeptide (GIP), and peptide YY (PYY), all of which are suggested to be involved in the regulation of glucose homeostasis and energy metabolism.(7) The cleavage of GLP-1 and GIP by DPP-IV results in rapid inactivation and clearance from circulation.
+Some of the substrates of DPP-IV include glucagon-like peptide-1 (GLP-1), glucose-dependent insulinotropic polypeptide (GIP), and peptide YY (PYY), all of which are suggested to be involved in the regulation of glucose homeostasis and energy metabolism.(7) The cleavage of GLP-1 and GIP by DPP-IV may result in rapid inactivation and clearance from circulation.
 Inhibiting DPP-IV may upregulate the levels of GLP-1 and GIP, which may lead to an increase in insulin secretion, reduction in glucagon levels, lower blood glucose, and decreased appetite.(8)

 Tripeptide-29 and Platelet Aggregation